zxcvbn-ts/zxcvbn/docs/guide/languages/README.md

 - tsconfig.json
 ```

 - Fill `src/translations.ts` with translations for your language.
+You can use strings with `{base}` or functions for `timeEstimation` if your language has complex pluralization rules.
 - Adjust `README.md` file as appropriate.
 - Find some reliable sources for some dictionaries.
 As a minimum, you need to have a source for `firstname`, `lastname` and `commonWords`.
   For common words you can check out <https://github.com/hermitdave/FrequencyWords> - there are a lot of languages available.